Why There Are Two Ways to Count in Korean — Native vs Sino-Korean Numbers Explained (Updated May 2026)

 📝 A Simple Practice Map for Beginners

 Here is a practical order for learning Korean numbers without burning out.
-Do not try to master every counter at once.
-Start with phrases you will actually use.
+Don't try to master every counter at once.
+Start with phrases you'll actually use.

 Learn Korean numbers in “chunks”: one time phrase, one age phrase, one money phrase, one phone-number phrase, one building phrase, and one object-counting phrase.
 This trains your ear to hear the correct number system inside a real expression.